 Hiking gear for beginners

-As a beginner, you should be prepared and organised for any eventuality, this includes purchasing the right gear for any type of hiking expedition.
-So, if you haven’t already prepared for your new hiking adventure, you should consider these items to purchase:
+As a beginner, you should be organised and prepared, this includes packing the right gear for the type of hiking route and terrain you intend to cover.

 - Map and compass